cheapjack/buildyourown/Manual/README.md

-Refer to Video for Raptor hand original design and then more detailed information for the Raptor-Reloaded hand DesktopProsthetics is using
+Refer to Video for Raptor hand original design and then follow more detailed information for the Raptor-Reloaded hand DesktopProsthetics is using below.

+* [ ] Manual complete

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=5HVwC3RnWXk
 " target="_blank"><img src="http://img.youtube.com/vi/5HVwC3RnWXk/0.jpg"